sablier-labs/flow/PRECISION.md

 **Note:** none of these issues should lead to a loss of funds, but they may result in a better or worse experience in receiving the desired streamed amount over a specific time interval.

-### Initial problem:
+### Why we define rps as 18-decimal number

 The reason why we have introduced the `rps` as an 18-decimal number is to avoid precision issues, which is explained [here](https://github.com/sablier-labs/flow/?tab=readme-ov-file#precision-issues).
-Here we will go into more details, so we can deduct the delay formula:
+In this file we will go into more details, so we can deduct the delay formula:

 ```math
 \text{delay} = \frac{ \left( rps_{18} - rps_{\text{deci}}) \cdot \right(T_{\text{range}}) }{rps_{\text{deci}}}